 For the Purrbabies

 Our pups spend the majority of the day on all fours.
-Those paws are made for movement, and one of our most important jobs as pet owners is to make sure all their mitts and toe beans are protected (Trusted Source) .
+Those paws are made for movement, and one of our most important jobs as pet owners is to make sure all their mitts and toe beans are protected.

 Every paw pad is a little different in size, color, and texture.
-Your dog’s skin and paw pads act as the first line of defense for a dog’s bones and joints.
+Your dog’s skin and paw pads act as the first line of defense for their bones and joints.

 Naturally, perennial paw health is key for a happy dog, but wintery conditions come with an even more specific set of risks.
-Foot pads and your dog’s paws are the first places to lose body heat in the cold (as well as their ears), and one of the worst-case scenarios any pet can face in freezing temperatures (Trusted Source) is frostbite.
+Your dog’s paws are the first places they lose body heat in the cold (as well as their ears), and one of the worst-case scenarios any pet can face in freezing temperatures is frostbite.

 There is no set amount of time that your pet has to be outside to be at risk for frostbite.
-Once your pet drops their core body temperature, their extremities (such as their tail and feet) are at a greater risk of frostbite injury.
+Once your pet’s core body temperature drops, their extremities (such as their tail and feet) are at a greater risk of frostbite injury.

 Below, we’ll cover all you need to know about frostbite as a condition, as well as possible causes and preventative measures to keep your pet as safe as possible.

 Frostbite is an injury that occurs most often (but not always) in weather conditions below 32 degrees Fahrenheit.
-Just like with humans, exposure to extreme temperatures for long periods of time constricts a dog’s blood vessels and blocks the flow of oxygen to the outer parts of their body.
-This causes the skin and deeper tissues to freeze and other additional damage.
+Just like with humans, exposure to extreme cold for an extended period of time constricts a dog’s blood vessels and blocks the flow of oxygen to the outer parts of their body.
+This causes the skin and deeper tissues to freeze and other damage.

 Frostbite can happen in less than 30 minutes, especially if snow, ice, or moisture is present.
 If left untreated, it can cause nerve and tissue death and potentially lead to loss of the body part—even if a warm towel is used to help your pet recover from winter weather.

-The first indication that your pup has or is on the way to frostbite is in their behavior.
-Major symptoms and signs of frostbite include:
+The first indication that your pup has or is on the way to frostbite is their behavior.
+Major signs of frostbite include:

 🚨 If at any point your dog’s paws or extremities turn pale or blue (due to lack of oxygen) or exhibit darkened/blackened discoloration, seek emergency veterinary help immediately.